 Foreigners and locals alike pay significantly lower (or no) buyer’s stamp duties for commercial real estate in places like Singapore and Hong Kong.
 Can you mention some of the benefits and drawbacks when buying commercial property in Cambodia?

 Yes, there is no special taxes/ levy to foreigners in the property transaction.
 Both foreigners and locals are required to pay the same stamp duty rate of 4% based on property appraised value for purposes of Title Deeds Transfer.

 Phnom Penh is among the top 10 destinations in the world where international retail brands are seeking entrants into the market.

 Pertaining to The Peak retails, due to the rental guaranteed periods of 10 years, it suits the investors who looking for a long-term investment strategy with peace of mind, having a stable passive income.

 The rental returned is fixed at 55% over the next 10 years, be it raining or shining.
 The downside is that, if you’re looking for short term flipping of the property to earn quick profits, you might not see a substantial gain due to the 10 years fixed returns based on the original purchase by the first owner.

-It’s important to have an exit strategy, to secure capital appreciations and being able to manage cross-border transactions.
+It’s important to have an exit strategy, to secure capital appreciations, and being able to manage cross-border transactions.
 How does this work when foreigners invest in Cambodia?

 To transfer out the money from Cambodia, you can simply make a telegraphic transfer via a branch/ online banking.
-Banks have their own policies and daily transfer limits, which is generally less than U$10,000 daily.
+Banks have their own policies and daily transfer limits, which are generally less than U$10,000 daily.